-Coconut oil is the most abundant source of MCTs.
-More than half of the fat found in coconut oil is from MCTs.
-Palm oil is another good source of MCTs.
+Coconut oil is the most abundant source of MCTs — more than half of the fat found in coconut oil is from MCTs.
+Palm oil is another good source.
 Other oils that contain MCTs include olive, sesame, soybean and avocado.

 The Benefits of MCT Oil

-- MCT oil has shown to promote weight loss.
+- MCT oil has shown to help maintain a healthy weight.

 What Is the Role of MCT Oil in CBD Products?

-While popping a CBD supplement is a familiar and easy method of delivery, ingesting CBD this way is known to have a slower delivery method than other methods of ingestion.
-This is because, when CBD is taken in the form of an oral capsule, it must first pass through the digestive tract and liver before reaching the bloodstream.
+While popping a CBD supplement is a familiar and easy method of delivery, ingesting CBD this way is known to take effect slower than other methods of ingestion.
+This is because CBD must first pass through the digestive tract and liver before reaching the bloodstream.